TylerJang27/CellSimulation_cs308/README.md

  * **Cell Images**: The user may opt for cells to be filled with images instead of colors.
  * **Scrolling**: The user may scroll to reach cells outside the main viewing area.
  * **Live Graph**: The user is presented with a live graph showing the distributions of different states over the lifetime of the simulation.
+ * **Edges**: Based on the input XML files, the user can choose whether a simulation will have fixed, toroidal, or PacMan-style edges.
 ### Notes/Assumptions

 Assumptions or Simplifications: